BuyOwnEx/BOEClient/README.md

     ZENDESK_USERNAME=
     ZENDESK_TOKEN=

-    # Is to use Geetest Captcha or not.
+    # Is to use Captcha or not.
 It is recommended to use it.
-Disable it only if Geetest don`t work
+Disable it only if test purposes
     CAPTCHA_ENABLED=true

+    # Captcha type.
+Available implementations: Geetest, CloudFlare
+    CAPTCHA_TYPE=Geetest

-    # geetest ID and Key.
-Get your own account at https://www.geetest.com/en/
+    # Captcha ID and secret key.
+Get your own at official resources (https://www.geetest.com/en/ - Geetest; https://www.cloudflare.com/products/turnstile - CloudFlare)
-    GEETEST_ID=
-    GEETEST_KEY=
+    CAPTCHA_ID=
+    CAPTCHA_SECRET=

 ***Note*** : You can quickly set the database information and other variables in this file and have the application fully working.